zingbizzteam/brainboosters-app/migrate.sql.md

 create trigger update_courses_updated_at before update on courses for each row execute procedure update_updated_at_column();
 create trigger update_live_classes_updated_at before update on live_classes for each row execute procedure update_updated_at_column();
 create trigger update_enrollments_updated_at before update on enrollments for each row execute procedure update_updated_at_column();

+-- Create the storage bucket for course media
+INSERT INTO storage.buckets (id, name, public) VALUES ('course-media', 'course-media', true) ON CONFLICT (id) DO NOTHING;

+-- Set up RLS policies for the bucket
+CREATE POLICY "Public Access" ON storage.objects FOR SELECT USING (bucket_id = 'course-media');
+CREATE POLICY "Authenticated users can upload" ON storage.objects FOR INSERT WITH CHECK (bucket_id = 'course-media' AND auth.role() = 'authenticated');
+CREATE POLICY "Users can update own files" ON storage.objects FOR UPDATE USING (bucket_id = 'course-media' AND auth.uid()::text = (storage.foldername(name))[1]);
+CREATE POLICY "Users can delete own files" ON storage.objects FOR DELETE USING (bucket_id = 'course-media' AND auth.uid()::text = (storage.foldername(name))[1]);

+-- ALTER commands for existing databases (if needed) -- Remove thumbnail_url column if it exists
+DO $$
+BEGIN
+    IF EXISTS (SELECT 1 FROM information_schema.columns WHERE table_name = 'courses' AND column_name = 'thumbnail_url') THEN
+        ALTER TABLE courses DROP COLUMN thumbnail_url;
+    END IF;
+END $$;

+-- Rename image_url to course_image_url if needed
+DO $$
+BEGIN
+    IF EXISTS (SELECT 1 FROM information_schema.columns WHERE table_name = 'courses' AND column_name = 'image_url') THEN
+        ALTER TABLE courses RENAME COLUMN image_url TO course_image_url;
+    END IF;
+END $$;

+-- Add intro_video_url column if it doesn't exist
+DO $$
+BEGIN
+    IF NOT EXISTS (SELECT 1 FROM information_schema.columns WHERE table_name = 'courses' AND column_name = 'intro_video_url') THEN
+        ALTER TABLE courses ADD COLUMN intro_video_url TEXT;
+    END IF;
+END $$;

+-- Update level constraint to include 'expert'
+ALTER TABLE courses DROP CONSTRAINT IF EXISTS courses_level_check;
+ALTER TABLE courses ADD CONSTRAINT courses_level_check CHECK (level IN ('beginner', 'intermediate', 'advanced', 'expert'));

+-- Update difficulty constraint to include more options ALTER TABLE courses DROP CONSTRAINT IF EXISTS courses_difficulty_check;
+ALTER TABLE courses ADD CONSTRAINT courses_difficulty_check CHECK (difficulty IN ('Beginner', 'Easy', 'Medium', 'Hard', 'Expert'));

+-- Set default value for price column
+ALTER TABLE courses ALTER COLUMN price SET DEFAULT 0;